mobify/mobify-code-style/css/sass-best-practices/readme.md

 The placeholder class always goes after the regular selectors.
 In other words, make the placeholder class the last selector in a chain of comma separated selectors.

-In most cases, the placeholder class is named after the element or component class it is related to:
+In most cases, the placeholder class is named after the element or component class it's related to:

 ```
 h1,